ApparyllisOrg/SimplyPluralApiDocs/docs/help/plus/benefits.md

 ---

 :::info
 This page explains how to use the benefits granted by Simply Plus.
 You need to have an active subscription to have access to these benefits.
-Check out our [Subscription management portal](https://plus.apparyllis.com) to see your current subscription state.
 :::

 Instructions on how to use each of your In-App benefits can be found below.